-We combine mathematical models, simulations, and data set analysis to address fundamental and applied questions in ecology.
+We combine mathematical models, simulations, and data set analyses to address fundamental and applied questions in ecology.

 Our current major research interest focuses on the structure and dynamics of ecological networks.
 This complements main approaches to biodiversity research that neglect species interactions or assume these are homogeneously distributed.